theleagueof/fontship/README.md

         uses: theleagueof/fontship@master
 ```

-At the current time Fontship only builds the fonts, it doesn’t do anything with them.
-You’ll need to post them as artifacts or publish them on releases as another step in the workflow.
+At the current time Fontship only builds the fonts into the currentp project directory, it doesn’t publish them anywhere.
+You’ll need to post the resulting artifacts by (e.g. by attaching them to each CI run or publishing them on releases) as another step your project’s workflow.
 For a full working example see [League Spartan’s workflow](https://github.com/theleagueof/league-spartan/blob/master/.github/workflow/fontship.yml).

-Other CI runners could easily be supported, see [issue #32](https://github.com/theleagueof/fontship/issues/32) for details.
+Other CI runners could easily be supported, see [issue #32](https://github.com/theleagueof/fontship/issues/32) for details or to request sample configs for your favorite.

 ### Docker Setup

-Docker images are available from Docker Hub or you can build them yourself.
+Prebuilt Docker images are available from [Docker Hub](https://hub.docker.com/repository/docker/theleagueof/fontship), [Github Packages](https://github.com/theleagueof/fontship/packages), or you can build them yourself.

-Add an alias:
+The easiest way to instantiate a Docker container with all the right arguments is to set an alias (which can be added to your shell’s RC file to persist it):

+Using Docker Hub as an example, an alias could be:

     $ alias fontship='docker run -it --volume "$(pwd):/data" --user "$(id -u):$(id -g)" theleagueof/fontship:latest'

-You may substitute *latest*, which will always be the most recently released tagged version, with *master* to use the freshest unreleased build, with a tag name to explicitly use a specific version, or with *HEAD* to use an image build locally.
+You may substitute *latest*, which will always be the most recently released version tag, with *master* to use the freshest unreleased build, with a tag name such as *v0.2.1* to explicitly use a specific version, or with *HEAD* to use an image built locally.

-To build a docker image locally, you’ll want to clone this repository and run `./bootstrap.sh` or download and extract a tarball, then run:
+To build a docker image locally, you’ll want to clone this repository and run `./bootstrap.sh` or download and extract the sources from a release, then run:

     $ ./configure
     $ make docker